Knowledge-building Project for Industry

 Requirements for this application type

-- Requirements relating to the Project Owner (research organisation) must be satisfied.
+- Requirements relating to the Project Owner (research organisation) and project manager must be satisfied.

 - Requirements relating to the partners must be satisfied.